Skip to content

 org.freebsd.jail.allow.chflags=true allow.chflags

-See jail(8) for all available parameters.
+See jail(8) for a full list of available parameters.

 Verification